sezanzeb/alsa-control/README.md

     <img src="data/advanced.png"/>
 </p>

-If it didn't already start due to a system restart, you can start the daemon with:
+If the daemon didn't already start due to a system restart, you can start it either from the user interface, or with:

 ```
 alsacontrol-daemon-gtk